 - Offer to provide or help subsidize childcare or pet sitting services.

-- Call or visit – the patient might want to talk or might just want someone’s company to watch a movie or enjoy the scenery.
+- Call or visit!
+The patient might want to talk or might just want someone’s company to watch a movie or enjoy the scenery.
+This will be especially helpful as time goes by and support dwindles.

 - Games/puzzles, DVDs, or other time passers

-- Snack foods or quick foods – protein bars, trail mix, peanut butter, powdered drink mixes, even a favorite candy (be sure to ask about dietary limitations)
+- Snack foods or quick foods such as protein bars, trail mix, peanut butter, powdered drink mixes, even a favorite candy (be sure to ask about dietary limitations)

 - Hand sanitizer, particularly the pocket-sized ones and pump bottles